 “The record pace of GTA home sales continued in October, with strong growth observed throughout the month.
 As we move through November and December, we will be watching the sales and listings trends closely, in light of the recent policy changes announced by the Federal Minister of Finance.
 TREB will once again be conducting consumer survey work, in order to report on home buying intentions for 2017,” said Mr. Cerqua.

-The MLS® Home Price Index (HPI) Composite Benchmark for August 2016 was up by 17.2 per cent on a year-over-year basis.
-Similarly, the average selling price for all home types combined was up by 17.7 per cent on an annual basis to $710,410.
-Both the MLS® HPI benchmarks and average prices for low-rise home types were up by double digits percentage-wise.
+The MLS® Home Price Index Composite Benchmark was up by 19.7 per cent on a year over-year basis in October 2016.
+Similarly, the average selling price for all home types combined was $762,975 – up 21.1 per cent over the same time period.
+Double-digit increases were experienced for all major home types for the TREB Market Area as a whole.

 “New listings were up slightly in October compared to last year, but not nearly enough to offset the strong sales growth.
 This meant that seller’s market conditions continued to prevail as buyers of all home types experienced intense competition in the marketplace.
 Until we experience sustained relief in the supply of listings, the potential for strong annual rates of price growth will persist, especially in the low-rise market segments,” said Jason Mercer, TREB’s Director of Market Analysis.